-If the telecommunication tower or antenna may not be permitted administratively as described above in subsection i., then no telecommunication tower may be constructed without securing a permit from the Broken Arrow City Council in accordance with the Following:

-- a.
-Applications for a telecommunication tower permit from the City Council shall first obtain a specific use permit from the Planning Commission pursuant to Section 6.5 of this Ordinance. - b.
-The City Council may impose conditions that it, in good faith, believes is reasonably necessary to minimize any adverse effect of the proposed telecommunication tower on adjoining properties, and that foster competition by encouraging multiple uses on co-location structures. c.
-The City Council may require particular evidence or special conditions in the event the Council determines the proposal may potentially contaminate water supplies, contaminate surface waters or soil, interfere with drainage, or interfere with the primary use of the public property.
+- 11. Council permits for telecommunication towers.
+If the telecommunication tower may not be permitted administratively as described above, then no telecommunication tower may be constructed without securing a permit from the city council in accordance with the following: - a.
+Applications for a telecommunication tower permit from the city council shall first obtain a specific use permit from the planning commission in accordance with applicable codes. - b.
+The city council may impose conditions that it, in good faith, believes are reasonably necessary to minimize any adverse effect of the proposed telecommunication tower on adjoining properties, and that foster competition by encouraging multiple uses on co-location structures. - c.
+The city council may require particular evidence or special conditions in the event that it determines the proposal may potentially contaminate water supplies, contaminate surface waters or soil, interfere with drainage, or interfere with the primary use of the public property. - d.

-- d.
 All sized freestanding telecommunication towers are prohibited in A-1 and RE zoning districts, including areas that are in fact used as agricultural or residential estate areas even though zoned at more intense levels.
-Telecommunication Towers in excess of 100 feet are prohibited in R1, RS-1, R2, RS-2, R3, and RS-3 zoning districts.
+Telecommunication towers in excess of 100 feet are prohibited in R1, RS-1, R2, RS-2, R3, RS-3, and RS-4 zoning districts.
 Applicants in such areas shall be required to establish the necessity of the telecommunication tower and all elements of the application by clear and convincing evidence. - e.
-When an applicant for a telecommunication tower permit works with a developer of residential land, and designs a subdivision that uses a flagpole and guard house (or comparable camouflage) as elements within the design of the subdivision entrance or private park reserve, the approval of the final plat shall include the permit for the telecommunication tower at a height not to exceed eighty feet (80') and used as the flagpole, and an equipment cabinet within the guardhouse.
+When an applicant for a telecommunication tower permit works with a developer of residential land, and designs a subdivision that uses a flagpole and guard house (or comparable camouflage) as elements within the design of the subdivision entrance or private park reserve, the approval of the final plat shall include the permit for the telecommunication tower at a height not to exceed 80 feet and used as the flagpole, and an equipment cabinet within the guardhouse. - 12.
+Factors considered for city council approval.
+The city council shall consider the following factors in determining whether or not to issue a permit for a telecommunication tower, although council may modify one or more of these criteria if, in the particular circumstances of the application, council concludes that the goals and intent of this section are better served by such modification.
+Factors to be considered are: - a.
+Height of the proposed telecommunication tower; - b.
+Proximity of the telecommunication tower to residential structures and adjacent residential lot boundaries; - c.
+Nature of uses on adjacent and nearby properties; - d.
+Surrounding topography; - e.
+Surrounding tree coverage and foliage;